StanRachev/BattleShips/README.md

 3. Start the game and take turns guessing the positions of the opponent's ships.

 4. The game ends when all ships of one player are destroyed.

-## How to play

-To play the game, run the BattleShips class.

 ## Game Rules